Lyubosumaz/react-softuni-project/README.md

   In terminal on directory /client type command

-    npm install then npm test
+    npm run test

 # --info--

-JWT with Authentication refresh tokens and Blacklist tokens,
+  Authentication with JWT and refresh tokens on time interval with blacklisting tokens

-Route Authentication for path: /logout, /profile, all /game and all /social,
+  Client Route Authentication for paths: /logout, /profile, all /game and all /social

-Tests are correctly rendering the Components,

-Server routing is using middleware for authorizing the user,
+  Unit Testing the correct rendering of components

-/server/utils/seed.js contains the Game Items,
+  /server/utils/seed.js contains the Game Items

   /server/app-config.js contains server options